-With autumn leaves and Christmas on the way, winter can be a wonderful time of the year.
+With beautiful frosty mornings and crunchy leaves underfoot, winter can be a wonderful time of the year.
 But winter can be a struggle for those of us who:

 - Have a long term health condition

 - Have a disability